-The law required newspapers to submit the names of its editors and shareholders, and further required that any editorials for which payments were made must be clearly labeled as advertisements.
+The Post Office Appropriation Act of August 24, 1912 required newspapers to submit the names of its editors and shareholders.
 Publishers of two New York City newspapers filed suit, saying it was an attempt to regulate the press.
-But the Supreme Court ruled it was within government's power to make sure that those receiving the reduced cost of second-class mailings legitimately qualified for it.
+But the Supreme Court ruled it was within the government's power to make sure that those receiving the reduced cost of second-class mailings legitimately qualified for it.
+In this 1917 photo, a mail carrier delivers mail.
+(Image via Library of Congress, public domain)

 A consolidation of two cases, the Supreme Court in Lewis Publishing Company v.
 Morgan; Journal of Commerce and Commercial Bulletin v.
 Burleson, 229 U.S. 288 (1913), unanimously found that a provision of the U.S. Post Office act did not violate the First Amendment rights of freedom of the press and due process.